Think fast: what is dandruff?

 Shampooing with Zinc Pyrithione has proven an effective method to treat dandruff.
 Zinc Pyrithione (ZPT) helps stop fungal growth, preventing dandruff flakes.
 Just by shampooing regularly, you can reduce redness and irritation of the scalp, and control flakes.
 ZPT has been proven safe and effective by extensive scientific research, so this is a perfect first-line treatment if you’re experiencing dandruff.
 Try Jupiter’s Balancing Shampoo, formulated with Zinc Pyrithione for a flake-free scalp.

 There are some DIY methods out there for combating dandruff - but be cautious as they are not proven to be effective.
 For example, some sources say that common kitchen ingredients like baking soda and coconut oil can combat fungi, flaky skin, and more.
-But using these ingredients in the wrong dosage or formulation can actually cause more harm than good.
+Some active ingredients, over-the-counter medications, and home remedies like coal tar, salicylic acid, tea tree oil, selenium sulfide, and tar shampoo may be effective, but they can also exacerbate dryness or allergies when used improperly..
+Using these ingredients in the wrong dosage or formulation can actually cause more harm than good.
+Always seek medical advice before trying out any antifungal home remedies.

 One other purported method of helping ease dandruff is increasing your zinc intake.
 More zinc may provide benefits for your scalp and skin, but don’t overdo it.
 Consider a supplement if you suspect low zinc levels, but be sure to take other steps toward a cleaner scalp, too.

 If you already have allergies, be wary of which cosmetic products you put on your skin and hair.
+There are also dermatology-specific medications like ketoconazole or prescription medicated shampoos that should only be prescribed by a medical professional.
 Pay attention to how your body and scalp respond to products and stop using anything that causes further irritation.

-No one wants to live with dandruff.
+Although it’s a common condition, no one wants to live with scalp discomfort like dandruff.
 And fortunately, you don’t need to.
-Do your scalp a favor and learn more by taking our quiz, and subscribe to our newsletter to learn tips and tricks to help keep you flake-less, free of charge.
+Do your head & shoulders a favor and learn more by taking our quiz, and subscribe to our newsletter to learn tips and tricks to help keep you flake-less, free of charge.

 Meet our medicated head honcho.
 This soothing cleanser gets to the root of dandruff (flaking, irritation, dry scalp), thanks to our star active ingredient, Zinc Pyrithione.
 Proven to also reduce hair breakage by 30% - with a lush aroma of mint, vanilla, sage, and lavender - it’s bound to elevate your mood and your shower.